Fair Jobs Code - procurement guidelines for departments and agencies

 subcontractor - an entity engaged, or to be engaged by a supplier, under a subcontract.

-threshold procurement contract - a contract between a supplier and a Victorian Government agency with a value of $3 million or more (exclusive of GST).
+threshold procurement contract - a contract between a supplier and a Victorian Government agency with a value of $1 million but less than $20 million (exclusive of GST).

 Before tender submission